mauro-vb/A-Maze-ing/README.md

 make run
 ```

-Or you can execute it manually by passing your configuration file as the only argument[cite: 113, 115]:
+Or you can execute it manually by passing your configuration file as the only argument:
 ```bash
 python3 a_maze_ing.py config.txt
 ```

 ### Development & Linting